bzeiss/midi2mqtt/README.md

 - Updates in real-time as MIDI events occur
 - Can be used in automations and scripts

-A more easy to use publication type for home assistant with mqtt discovery will be included in a future release.

-### Creating Automations in Home Assistant
+#### Creating Automations with Custom JSON

 You can create automations using the Home Assistant GUI to react to MIDI events.
 Here's how to access the MIDI event attributes:

 1. Go to Settings → Automations & Scenes → Create Automation
-1. Add a trigger:
+2. Add a trigger:
    - Choose "Entity" -> "State" as trigger type
    - Select the MIDI Event Sensor entity
    - Optionally set a specific state attribute to trigger on (e.g., Event Type "note_on" or "control_change")

-1. Add a condition (optional)
+3. Add a condition (optional)

-1. Add your desired action:
+4. Add your desired action:
    - For continuous controls (like faders), you can use the attribute value:
      ```
      {{ trigger.to_state.attributes.value }}  {# For control change values #}